TharangaLW/LegoRoid/README.md

 # **Welcome to the LegoRoid**

-Development framework for Android platform
+Development framework for Android

-## UI to Model Parsing
+## UI to Model Parser

-## Model to UI Parsing
+## Model to UI Parser

 ## HTTP REST Client